openairapp/OpenAir-Android/CONTRIBUTING.md

 generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

-If you have a general question about OpenAir please message us, the issue tracker is only for bugs and feature requests.
+If you have a general question about OpenAir please [ask us], the issue tracker is only for bugs and feature requests.

 ### Fork & create a branch